 - Invest in the friendships and things that point you closer to Christ.
 These friendships and things will set your soul more on fire for Him.

 - Realize your weaknesses and pray about them

 - Focus on your beauty that comes from within

 - Be so focused on Jesus, who He is, and your relationship with Him

 - Make sure you’re being spiritually fed and filled

 - Live out your faith

 Let yourself rest in Jesus tonight, tomorrow, and every day.
-Find your peace and joy in being in Him, and watch the ways He will do things through you.
+Find your peace and joy in being with God, and watch the ways He will do amazing things through you.
 Your fruit is evident.
 Your light is shining.